castedo/cnest/docs/how-to-rtd.md

 ```

 The `cnestify` is run on the `Dockerfile` in the current directory.
 A "nest sign" is
-specified so that is may appear at the command line prompt inside next containers created
+specified so that is may appear at the command line prompt inside nest containers created
 from this image.

 ```text